david-anton/CalibrationPINN/README.md

         git clone https://github.com/david-anton/CalibrationPINN.git .

 3. Install the software dependencies.
-This code is supposed to be executed in a [*Singularity container*](#singularity) but can also be executed in a virtual environment created with [*Miniconda*](#miniconda).
-Click on the corresponding links for detailed installation instructions.
-Due to the high computational costs, we recommend running the simulations on a GPU.
+This code is supposed to be executed in a [*Singularity container*](#singularity).In addition, due to the high computational costs, we recommend running the simulations on a GPU.

 4. Run the code.

 ### Singularity

 You can find the singularity definition file in the *.devcontainer* directory.
 To build the image, navigate to your *project_directory* (see directory tree above) and run:

     singularity build calibrationpinn.sif app/.devcontainer/container.def